zamarise/phone-book/README.md

 # Phone Book

-> Users should be able to enter a person's name and phone number and be able to add and delete users from the list.
+> Enter a person's name and phone number.
+Add and delete users from the list.

 ## Project setup